Yiyang-Jia/nano_tang_poems/README.md

 # nano_tang_poems
 A tiny transformer model trained on Quan Tang Shi (全唐诗, a complete collection of poems of Tang dynasty),  in one Jupter notebook.
 Use m.generate_one_poem() to generate poems, where m is a model loaded from one of the .pt files.
 Basic structure of the codes follow the nano GPT and tokenization YouTube tutorials of Andrei Karpathy.
+(A few differences in the Byte Pair Encoding codes to deal with Chinese charaters).

 There are around 3.5 million Chinese characters in the train + validation data set (not shown in this repo).
 Data are tagged using special symols '<' ,'>'  to delimit the beginning, ending of a poem,   and '|' to delimit the separation between a poem title and the corresponding poem body.
 A snippet of two adjacent poems in the train data set looks like